stat545ubc-2023/PalmerPenguinsApp/README.md

 This app allows for the exploration and visualization of the `palmerpenguins` dataset.
 This dataset is not built into base R, but users can easily access this dataset by installing the `palmerpenguins` package via running `install.packages("palmerpenguins")`.
 More information about this dataset can be found [here](https://allisonhorst.github.io/palmerpenguins/).

 ## Features
-The app has several features that help users to explore the dataset:
+The app has several features to help users explore the dataset:

 - Selection of penguin species and variable to plot a histogram
 - Slider to adjust bin width of histogram